If you’re selling your home, a buyer’s inspection is unavoidable.

 There are few things that are “too small” to include on an inspection report.

 Non-working appliances, outlets that don’t trip, broken doorbells…if it’s not in perfect working order, expect that the buyer’s going to find out about it.
 Even if all of the issues are easily repaired, a long list of problems can give buyers a reason to walk away.
+If you refuse to make repairs, you may have trouble finding anyone willing to buy.

 To prevent this, get your home in the best possible condition before the inspector even arrives.
 (This will also make his/her job much easier.)
 Make any small repairs that you’ve been putting off and do your best to get the home in excellent condition.